zaccymomo/friendsOfTheForest/README.md

 **Database migrations not working:**

 Migrations run automatically when the backend container starts.
-If you see migration errors:
+The entrypoint script will automatically reset the database if it detects an existing schema.

 ```bash
 # Check backend container logs